mautic/developer-documentation-new/docs/plugins/config.rst

 The event subscriber listens to the following events:

 - ``ConfigEvents::CONFIG_ON_GENERATE``:
-  This event is dispatched when the configuration form is built, allowing the plugin to inject its own tab and configuration options.
+  This event is dispatched when the configuration form is built.
+This allows the plugin to inject its own tab and configuration options.

 - ``ConfigEvents::CONFIG_PRE_SAVE``:
   This event is triggered before the form values are rendered and saved to the ``local.php`` file.
-It gives the plugin an opportunity to clean up or manipulate the data before it is written.
+This allows the plugin to clean up or modify the data before writing it to ``local.php``.

-Handling configuration generation
+Generate plugin configuration
 ---------------------------------

-To register the plugin’s configuration details during the ``ConfigEvents::CONFIG_ON_GENERATE`` event, the plugin must call the ``addForm()`` method on the ``ConfigBuilderEvent`` object.
+To register plugin’s configuration details during the ``ConfigEvents::CONFIG_ON_GENERATE event``, call the ``addForm()`` method on the ``ConfigBuilderEvent`` object.
 The method expects an array with the following elements:

 .. list-table::
     :header-rows: 1